 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-Spirit Airlines is one of the several U.S. ultra-low-cost carriers.
-With a really restrictive fare model and no-frills planes, Spirit is certainly not for everyone.
+Spirit Airlines is one of several U.S. ultra-low-cost carriers, but with a restrictive fare model and no-frills planes, it’s not necessarily for everyone.

 Let’s dive right in.

 Spirit is an American ultra-low-cost airline that operates flights in the U.S., the Caribbean, Latin America, and South America.

 The airline is headquartered in Miramar, Florida, with hubs in Atlanta (ATL), Atlantic City (ACY), Chicago (ORD), Dallas-Fort Worth (DFW), Detroit (DTW), Fort Lauderdale (FLL), Houston (IAH), Las Vegas (LAS), Miami (MIA), and Orlando (MCO).

 It has a fleet size of about 200 aircraft that fly to more than 80 destinations worldwide, primarily within North America.
 The company slogan is “Less Money.
 More Go.”